 Why They're Texting Now (And It Probably Isn't What You Think)

 Let me be direct: after two months, your ex texting you is rarely about a grand realization that they made a terrible mistake and need you back.
-I've seen this play out hundreds of times, and the reality is usually one of these:
+More often they are lonely, testing the waters, feeling guilty, or trying to find out whether you have really moved on.
+Those motives can overlap.
+None of them automatically mean they have changed in a way that would make contact good for you.

 In my experience, very few exes text after two months because they've genuinely done the work to change and want to rebuild things properly.
 That kind of reunion usually comes with a real conversation, not a casual text.